BrickSortingMachine/bricksortingmachine.github.io/_posts/2025-01-18-Scalling-Storage.md

 **A Scalable Approach: Automated Storage and Retrieval Systems (AS/RS)**

 To overcome theis limitation, I'm exploring an approach with more favorable scaling properties.
-The core idea is to invert the process: Instead of the bins reacting on a classified part, the machine goes and gets the matching bin for each LEGO piece.
+The core idea is to invert the process: Instead of the bins picking identified parts, the machine goes and gets the matching bin for each LEGO piece.

 This concept draws inspiration from large-scale warehouse storage, specifically Automated Storage and Retrieval Systems (AS/RS).
 These systems efficiently manage vast quantities of goods using automated cranes or shuttles to retrieve items from dense storage racks.